LegendCat08/Team_gusqls/README.md

     std::cout << "Your current location (from GPS): \n";
     std::cout << "Latitude: " << userLocation.latitude << "\n";
     std::cout << "Longitude: " << userLocation.longitude << "\n";

-    // You can integrate this with the nearest shelter finding code! return 0;
+    return 0;
 }